Euphorbia lactea [yoo-FOR-bee-uh, lak-TAY-uh] is a shrub with succulent branches reaching up to 16’ feet.

 - Wear long-sleeved clothing and gloves when transplanting to avoid exposure to the poisonous sap in the branches.

-Grooming
+Grooming and Maintenance

 The Dragon Bones Tree doesn’t need grooming.

-Unfortunately, cultivated Euphorbia lactea rarely flowers, so it requires the purchase of seeds.
+You can propagate Dragon Bones tree by seed or cuttings.
+Unfortunately, cultivated lactea Euphorbia rarely flowers, so it requires the purchase of seeds.

-Cuttings provide the easiest solution for propagation.
+Cuttings provide the easiest propagation solution.

-- Remember to wear gloves and long-sleeved clothing when taking cuttings as the sap should flow freely after the plant is cut into.
+- Remember to wear gloves and long-sleeved clothing when taking cuttings, as the sap should flow freely after the plant is cut into.

 - Take cuttings in the spring or summer during active growth.